 Not for the faint of heart

 Our courses will toss you into some of the longest hours, hardest work, and most difficult interpersonal and intercultural situations you’ve ever had to face.
 But that’s filmmaking.
 It wouldn’t be authentic any other way.
 And we won’t drag you through it, either; you’ll be expected to meet the bar we keep raising with forward momentum and high spirits.
-If you can do that, we promise you accelerated personal and professional growth, not to mention an unforgettable experience, lifelong friends and career contacts, and a portfolio that’s full to burst.
+If you can do that, we promise you accelerated personal and professional growth, not to mention an unforgettable experience, lifelong friends and career contacts.

 Access to Higher Education